How to buy Bitcoin online

 This might sound fairly trivial, but it’s this process that allows Bitcoin – and all other cryptocurrencies – to exist.
 Before Satoshi Nakamoto’s white paper in 2008, nobody had figured out a way to prevent somebody spending the same coin more than once without having a centralised body (such as a bank) keeping a record of all transactions.
 With the invention of the blockchain, the ‘double spend problem’ was solved and Bitcoin became a viable alternative currency.

 This is just a very short summary of the way Bitcoin works.
 To get the full picture, and understand the meaning of key processes such as Bitcoin mining, take our quick and free Bitcoin 101 course.
-Keep reading to find out how to buy and invest in Bitcoin now.
+Keep reading to find out how to buy Bitcoin now.

 How to buy Bitcoin online – step-by-step guide